AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 ## Capabilities

-Schedule data uploads of past live Streaming Media content includes the following capabilities to help analyze program performance: <!-- make this so this reads as these are more examples -->
+Various capabilities are available when using schedule data uploads of past live Streaming Media content.
+This section describes some of the key capabilities that help to analyze program performance.

 These capabilities are available regardless of how you implemented Streaming Media Collection.